gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-You can find a sample of tagging test at `samples/testing/junitplatform/tagging` in the '-all' distribution of Gradle.
+You can find samples of tagged tests at `samples/testing/junitplatform/tagging` in the '-all' distribution of Gradle.

 #### JUnit Jupiter Engine